Spoken languages

 DANCE BACKGROUND

 She has been involved in ballet since childhood.
 In 2013 and 2014 she earned scholarships to do intensive sessions with professional ballet companies including Pacific Northwest Ballet in Seattle, WA, United States of America.
-She credits part of her style to her Chinese folk dancing background, and is also influenced by her involvement in ballet.
+She also credits part of her rhythmic gymnastics style to her Chinese folk dancing background.
 "Chinese dancing is definitely a huge part of my career and a strong basis for my style and foundation.
 It's something that I feel that's in me.
 Ballet is a great foundation for rhythmic and helps me improve my technique." (nbcolympics.com, 23 Mar 2016; dailyherald.com, 09 Nov 2015; teamusa.org, 24 Jun 2015; dailyherald.com, 11 Sep 2015; chicagotribune.com, 05 Dec 2015)

 FAMILY